IcarusMJ12/python-module/README.md

-# Module
+# ModuleMeta

-Python modules are hard.  `module` attempts to make them easier to write in the interpreter.
+Python modules are hard.  `modulemeta` attempts to make them easier to write in the interpreter.

 ## Basic Usage

 ```
->>> import module
+>>> import modulemeta as module
 >>> class Wat(metaclass=module):
 ...   _ermelon = 5
 ...